 Because grasshoppers are very mobile, they are also very difficult to control.
 The best way to control grasshopper damage is to prevent the growth of populations:

-- Till the ground in mid- to late summer to eliminate areas in which females would lay their eggs – which overwinter under the soil and hatch in the spring.
+- Till the ground in mid- to late summer to eliminate areas in which females would lay their eggs – which overwinter in the soil and hatch in the spring.

 - Till the ground in late fall and/or early spring to destroy eggs that were laid the previous summer.